 U.S. Rep. Lucy McBath

 The first-term Marietta congressman was the biggest Democratic victor in the 2018 midterm, ousting Republican Karen Handel in the race for the north Atlanta district.
-She became a nationally-known gun control advocate after her son’s shooting death, and she would likely have the support of billionaire Michael Bloomberg if she ran.
+She became a nationally-known gun control advocate after her son's shooting death, and she would likely have the support of billionaire Michael Bloomberg if she ran.
+She has said she will not run.

 Nonprofit executive Michelle Nunn